vuestorefront/vue-storefront/packages/core/docs/integrations/adyen.md

 Adyen's module isn't compatible with [Checkout.com's module](https://github.com/vuestorefront/checkout-com).

 ## FAQ
+### How to debug?
+Open browser's `Network` tab.
+Each request related to the payment will have Commercetools Payment object in the response.
+You could look at `custom.fields.SOME_FIELD` to discover what has been sent to the Adyen and what was the response (or error!).
 ### Error: NotFound: URI not found: /<project_name>/carts/<cart_id>
 `ctApi.apiHost` property inside your `middleware.config.js` contains wrong path.
 It should be `https://<SHOP_DOMAIN>.com/` instead of `https://<SHOP_DOMAIN>.com/<project_name>/graphql`